 This is where the pharmaceutical industry steps in.
 This multinational, multimillion-dollar industry is always ready with some small yellow pill that will cure any ailment.
 But, medication is not always the answer.
 There are other, natural remedies and products which will ensure you get in your beauty rest.
 Here are 7 cost-efficient foods which may help you sleep.

 These nuts boast a high tryptophan content.
 Which is an important component in the production of serotonin and melatonin.
 Both of which are essential is the onset and quality of sleep.

 While not only are almonds delicious and healthy, they contain magnesium.
-Magnesium has been linked to longer sleep as they help one remain asleep once they have entered the REM cycle.
+Magnesium has been linked to longer sleep as they help one remain asleep once one has entered the REM cycle.

 - Cheese and crackers

 At some point in your life, someone has probably given you a warm glass of milk to help you sleep, and it actually worked!
 Was this simply the placebo effect or is there some truth to it.
 Dairy products are known to be stocked with calcium which makes them good for bones and teeth.
 Calcium also aids in the reduction of muscle movement, and it increases the utilization of tryptophan in the brain.
 Meaning that consuming some form of dairy in the evening may actually help you sleep.

 Generally speaking, a high glycemic index is undesirable as it leads to a rapid increase in blood sugar levels.
 The opposite is true in the case of sleep.
 An increase in blood glucose levels allows tryptophan to enter the brain thus allowing for the onset of sleep.
 Making pretzels a sleep-inducing evening snack.